mikke89/RmlUiDoc/pages/rcss/fonts.md

 `<percentage>`{:.value}
 : The font size is generated at the point size of the element's parent's font, scaled by the percentage.

-#### Font charset: the 'font-charset' property

-`font-charset`{:.prop}

-Value: | \<urange\>
-Initial: | U+0020-007E
-Applies to: | all elements
-Inherited: | yes
-Percentages: | N/A

-This property allows elements to request a font that is capable of rendering characters within a range (or ranges).
-Because fonts are rasterised and rendered to texture before they can be used, this can be quite useful in limiting the size of textures used by the font engine.
-For example, a large font used for titles could be restricted to only capital letters.

-The value of `font-charset`{:.prop}  is a comma-separated list of Unicode ranges, each of which is in one of the forms:

-* U+xxxx, to specify a single character (where x is any hexadecimal digit).
-* U+xxxx-yyyy, to specify the range of xxxx through yyyy.
-* U+xx??, to specify the range of xx00 through xxFF.
-The wildcard '?' can be used to substitute any digits, but must appear in an uninterrupted range at the end of the specifier.

-For more information, see the CSS specification of [unicode-range](http://www.w3.org/TR/REC-CSS2/fonts.html#descdef-unicode-range).